un4ckn0wl3z/un4ckn0wl3z/README.md

               Embedded System (FPGA/Microcontroller),
               Software-Defined Radio (SDR)",
-  "Hardware: Arduino, ESP8266, ESP32, RPi, Tang FPGA", "Firmware Stack: FreeRTOS, ESP-IDF, MicroPython", "Not interested : Politic, Religion, Social media", "Hobbies : Play Chess, Checkers, Movies ripper", "Quote": "If you only do what you can do, you will never be more than you are now! - Kung Fu Panda"
+  "Hardware: Arduino, ESP8266, ESP32, RPi, Tang FPGA", "Firmware Stack: Arduino, FreeRTOS, ESP-IDF, MicroPython", "Not interested : Politic, Religion, Social media", "Hobbies : Play Chess, Checkers, Movies ripper", "Quote": "If you only do what you can do, you will never be more than you are now! - Kung Fu Panda"